lsst/LDM-135/index.rst

 Tables that are partitioned in Qserv must be partitioned identically within a Qserv database.
-This means that chunk tables in a database share identical partition boundaries and identical mappings of chunk ID to spatial partition.
+This means that chunk tables in a database share identical partition boundaries and identical mappings of chunk id to spatial partition.
 In order to facilitate table joining, a single table's columns are chosen to define the partitioning space and all partitioned tables (within a related set of tables) are either